-Project selection and labelling: From a technical evaluation of the soundness of the project proposals, the organisation grants a label to the best ones in line with an agreed set of criteria.
+Project selection and labelling: From a technical evaluation of the soundness of the project proposals and in consultation with National Public Authorities, the organisation grants a label to the best ones in line with an agreed set of criteria.

 Change requests: A change request procedure is available for any necessary change, due to technical, organisation or marketing evolution in the environment of the project.

-Project Reviews: During the Project Review meetings at main partner's premises, a Review Team composed of members of the Steering Groups, together with experts nominated by the Public Authorities, is exposed to in-depth presentations and demonstrations.
+Project Reviews: During the Review meetings a Team composed of members of the Steering Groups, together with experts nominated by the Public Authorities, is exposed to in-depth presentations and demonstrations.
 After each Review meeting, an action list is prepared from the recommendations of the Review Team.

 CATRENE Reviews: A "Programme Review" grouping the key information from the projects' Technical Reports, and providing additional information on the whole Programme and its background, is prepared and released by the Chairman of the CATRENE Board.